N-Wouda/Slides/slides/euro_neurips/euro_neurips.md

 Note:

+We solve each simulated instance very quickly, in less than half a second.
 This slide shows the simulation solution, i.e., the solution that is obtained by solving the simulation instance.
-Each route starts and ends at the depot.
-Routes that do not contain any must-dispatch requests are colored green/grey.
+Routes that do not contain the must-dispatch request are coloured grey.
-Routes that do contain must-dispatch requests are colored red.
+The route that contains the must-dispatch request is colored red.

-It is important to highlight in this slide that we are solving a VRPTW with release dates.
-So if an optional request is on a "green/grey" route, then it is in fact postponed.

-It should also be mentioned that these instances are solved very fast, with less than 0.5 seconds time limits.
+Of course, this is just one simulation.
+We do this many more times.

 ----